Hands-on Learning Leading to Certification

 The graduate program in Special Education has been carefully designed to prepare teacher candidates with the skills and qualifications needed to begin a fulfilling career.
 The Special Education: Childhood Education and Adolescence Education (32 credits) and the Special Education: Early Childhood / Childhood (38 credits) programs lead directly to professional certification.
 Core classes provide a critical foundation for working with learners with disabilities, and an 8-week practicum lets you apply what you’ve learned.

 Teacher candidates can pursue programs of study in Special Education: Early Childhood / Childhood Education (Birth – Grade 6), Special Education: Childhood Education (Grades 1-6), or Special Education: Adolescence Education (Grades 7-12).
 Application is open year-round, and programs can be completed in as little as three or four semesters, making it easy to advance your career on a schedule that works for you.

 Special Education teachers are in high demand across the U.S. and in the Hudson Valley, as a generation of teachers approaches retirement and a growing percentage of the K-12 student population qualifies for Special Education services.
 This program is a pathway to a rewarding life and career as an educator, community leader, and advocate on behalf of diverse populations of learners.

-Education faculty are dedicated to their students’ success and strive to nurture teacher candidates who are committed to: critical inquiry and intellectual development; professional skills and dispositions; culturally responsive practice and social justice education; and democratic citizenship and student advocacy.
-Incorporated throughout the coursework are opportunities to learn about evidence-based (EBPs) and promising practices which are likely to enhance educational outcomes for students with disabilities.
+Education faculty are leaders in their field and dedicated to their students’ success.
+They strive to nurture six core values in themselves and in their teacher candidates: critical inquiry and intellectual development; professional skills and dispositions; culturally responsive practice; social justice education; democratic citizenship; and student advocacy.